 - The number of your company employees does not exceed fifty (the number is taken as an average during your financial year)

 Getting the sponsor licence renewal application fee wrong will delay your sponsor licence renewal.
-If you are uncertain if your company qualifies as a small company, either because of the nature of its business activity or because of its growth, speak to a business immigration solicitor for detailed advice.
+If you are uncertain about whether your company qualifies as a small company speak to a business immigration solicitor for detailed advice.

 How do you prepare for a Home Office sponsor licence renewal audit?

-Your sponsor licence renewal application may result in a Home Office audit and visit to your premises.
-Knowing that a renewal audit is a possible outcome of the submission of your sponsor licence renewal application is important as it means that you can prepare for a potential audit before submission of the sponsor licence renewal application.
+Your renewal application may result in a Home Office audit and visit to your premises.
+Knowing that a renewal audit is a possible outcome of the submission of your renewal application is important as it means that you can prepare for a potential audit before submitting your application.